bmachado90/TUI-Challenge/README.md

 The scoope of this Test is to perfom some UI Automation flows in the https://www.saucedemo.com website.

-The tests were implemented in Cypress using Typescript and Cucumber as a BDD.
+The tests were implemented in **Cypress using Typescript and Cucumber as a BDD.**

+The tests made focus on regression testing in all the pages of the website and also come complete end to end workflows.

 Steps to run the project